20 years: Trading & hedge funds

 Identify the main services used by a hedge fund

-Understand how are hedge funds regulated
+Understand how hedge funds are regulated